MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 ## <span id="SecureCodingResources"></span><span id="securecodingresources"></span><span id="SECURECODINGRESOURCES"></span>Review secure coding resources

-**Security checklist item \#17:** *Review these resources to expand your understanding of secure coding best practices that are applicable to driver developers.*
+**Security checklist item \#17:** *Review these resources to expand your understanding of the secure coding best practices that are applicable to driver developers.*

 *Review these resources to learn more about driver security*